AdobeDocs/adobeio-events/sdk/publish-events.md

 }
 ```

+#### Response

-The API returns 200 OK if there the event has been processed correctly and there are active registrations for the event and 204 in case there are no registrations for the event.
-In addition, it returns the appropriate error codes if there was an issue in processing the request.
+The API returns HTTP Status 200 (OK) if the event has been processed correctly and there are active registrations for the event.
+The API returns HTTP Status 204 (No Content) if there are no registrations for the event.

+In addition, the API returns the appropriate error codes if there was an issue in processing the request.